XPRNetwork/xpr-testnet.start/README.md

 So /opt/bin/bin will be point to latest binaries

 ---------------------------------------------------------
-# 2. Update EOSIO software to new version
+# 2. Update software to new version

 # 2.1 Update sources